cocos/cocos-docs/en/asset/compress-texture.md

 **Example 2**: In the example picture above, both **ETC1** and **PVR** types are configured with RGB and RGBA two types of texture formats.
 In this case, **Builder** will be **according to whether the current picture has a transparent channel to choose one of the same types of formats**.
 The image asset in the example is with a transparent channel, then **Builder** will only pack a compressed texture format with REGA type.
 Of course, if there is only RGB picture format in the configuration, even if the current picture is with a transparent channel, it will be packaged normally.

-## Details of compressed texture support for platforms
+## Details of Compressed Texture Support for Platforms

 Except for the `JPG` and `PNG` supported by all platforms, the details of other formats are as follows: